aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/epub-converter/convert-epub-to-pdf/_index.md

 You should follow a few steps:

 1. Open an existing EPUB file.
 In the example, we use the `openRead()` method of System.IO.FileStream class to open and read an EPUB file from the file system at the specified path.
 1. Create an instance of [PdfSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/pdfsaveoptions).
+Use the empty PdfSaveOptions() constructor to convert with the default save options.
 1. Use the `convertEPUB(stream, options, savePath)` method of the [Converter](https://reference.aspose.com/html/java/com.aspose.html.converters/converter) class to save EPUB as a PDF file.
 You need to pass the EPUB file stream, PdfSaveOptions, and output file path to the ConvertEPUB() method as parameters.

 The following Java code snippet shows how to convert EPUB to PDF using Aspose.HTML: